 Thats it!
 You’re done.
 I can guarantee you this: It takes more time to write this article than it does to install the motor.
 I think all in I needed only a couple of hours for the motor part, not counting all the extra work I made for myself swapping out everything else on the bike.

-Remember, ALL numeric charts show ballpark values that may be numerically correct, but no generic chart can match your individual cell characteristics, pack age or chemistry.
+Remember, ALL numeric charts show ballpark values that may be numerically correct, but no generic chart can match your individual cell characteristics, your pack’s age or its chemistry.
 Bottom line: imperfect charts like this are still good baseline references.
 Use these and teach yourself how to read the voltage gauge on your display screen.

 Quite some time ago, I produced a series of charge status charts for a variety of common lithium-ion battery voltages.
 They’ve become a fairly common link to help folks out on various Facebook groups who use these battery voltages in their ebikes.